For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 ITS Security

-Filing or reporting an incident can be done without fear or concern of retaliation.
+Filing or reporting an incident can be done without fear of retaliation.

-There are many different types of incidents that can be reported to ITS.
-Examples of incidents include, but are not limited to, the following:
+Examples of reportable incidents include, but are not limited to the following:

 • User accesses system or application with credentials other than his/her own